sjbavier/Reference/google-cloud/gcloud-virtual-machine.md

 To use a startup script that is used by every VM instance

-For example this script sets an Nginx server upon startup [starup.sh]
+For example this script sets an Nginx server upon startup [startup.sh]

 ```sh
 # this is a here document